ASSISTED LIVING COMMUNITIES

 However, assisted living facilities expect patients to be able to take care of themselves at least in some ways, and this can vary from person to person.
 Some assisted living facilities offer more specialized services for patients with specific illnesses such as Alzheimer’s disease or dementia.
 Others provide all types of long-term care for those who need it most.

-Assisted living communities often have a wide range of amenities available to their residents, including laundry service, transportation options (such as buses), social activities like movie nights or game nights with friends and family members.
+Assisted living communities often have a wide range of amenities available to their residents, including laundry service, transportation options (such as buses), and social activities like movie nights or game nights with friends and family members.
 These amenities help make assisted living facilities feel more like home than other types of senior housing options.
-There is always something fun for residents to do and they make friends with other residents.
+There is always something fun for residents to do and they can make friends with other residents.

 In addition to providing assistance with daily tasks, assisted living facilities typically offer a variety of recreational opportunities and social activities that help residents maintain contact with their loved ones while still maintaining independence in their own apartments.
 Many assisted living communities also offer fitness classes or gym memberships so that seniors can stay healthy and active each day.